 Now that’s an ocean of benefits.

-According to the U.S. Energy Information Administration (EIA), Rhode Island is one of the top ten most expensive states in the country for residential electricity—December 2016 rates averaged at $.184/kWh!
-Only five states had higher rates.
+According to the U.S. Energy Information Administration (EIA), Rhode Island is one of the top ten most expensive states in the country for residential electricity—March 2017 rates averaged at $.180/kWh!
+Only six states had higher rates.

 And while there are occasional dips in prices, electricity rates in Rhode Island are trending upwards.
 This table was compiled using Rhode Island electricity rate data provided by the EIA.